FriendsOfSymfony/FOSRestBundle/Resources/doc/param_fetcher_listener.rst

          *
          * In this example, the ParamFetcher will validate each value of the array with the constraint, returning the
          * default value if you are in safe mode or throw a BadRequestHttpResponse containing the constraint violation
          * messages in the message.
+Note that to validate associative arrays there is also the "withKeys" attribute.
          *
          * @param ParamFetcher $paramFetcher
          */